 The following research questions outline possible directions for investigation:

-Measuring the Impact of Bonuses: Using data on disambiguated patent attorneys, this study could estimate the importance of bonus-driven incentives.
+Using data on disambiguated patent attorneys, this study could estimate the importance of bonus-driven incentives.
 Are firms or attorney groups with stronger seasonal filing patterns more likely to operate in environments where bonuses play a critical role in driving work cycles?

-Effect of Applicant Firm Size: Do larger corporations, with formal quarterly review processes, display more pronounced seasonality in their patent filings compared to smaller firms?
+Do larger corporations, with formal quarterly review processes, display more pronounced seasonality in their patent filings compared to smaller firms?
 This question explores how organizational structures and planning cycles influence patent filing behavior.

 Suggested references: